 Gail oversees the database management for the Advancement Office.
 This entails maintaining biographical information, processing all gifts made to the School, tracking appeals, events, and any other information that is useful to the office.
 She prepares acknowledgements for all gifts received, reconciles gift entry, produces a multitude of financial reports, and maintains donor files.
 She largely provides general support for all aspects of the Advancement program.
 Gail came to Derryfield in 2003 after working for twenty-six years in the Alumni/Development Office at St. Paul’s School.

-Alice Handwerk serves as Derryfield's Director of Advancement and oversees the School's comprehensive giving programs including The Annual Fund, capital, major, and planned giving.
-She sits on the Advancement and Governance Committees of the Board of Trustees.
-Alice came to Derryfield in July 2003.
+Alice serves as Derryfield's Director of Alumni Development and works closely with the Alumni Council to oversee all aspects of the alumni program.
+Alice came to Derryfield in July 2003 transitioned into this role in 2014.
 Prior to her tenure at Derryfield, Alice worked at Sheridan School in Washington, DC where she was in the development office for six years, four as director.
 She began her development career at The League of Women Voters and also worked in the development office at The George Washington University.
+Originally from Philadelphia, Alice lives in Amherst with her husband Brian; their two daughters, Lillian and Phoebe; and their two dogs, Scooby and Greta.
+She enjoys running, skiing, tennis, travel, reading, and cooking.
+She holds a BA from Colby College.